 One in four of us will be touched by dementia.
 If someone you love is living with dementia, you're likely feeling worried, perhaps overwhelmed, maybe even guilty about what comes next.
 We understand.
-We've walked this path ourselves – our story began in 1992 when we cared for our grandfather who lived with dementia.
+We've walked this path ourselves – our story began when we cared for our grandfather who lived with dementia.

 That experience taught us the power of familiarity and patience.
 Values that shape how we care for people living with dementia today.